elman23/elman23/README.md

 About me:

-- 💻 Backend developer 🧑‍💻
+- 📚 PhD in Mathematics 👨‍🎓
-- 🌱 Learning Machine Learning 😉
+- 💻 Software developer 🧑‍💻
 - 🌐 More: https://elman23.github.io/ 🕸️

 ### Languages and Tools